 Cavities in Between Baby Molars

 These cavities are rarely visible unless they have caused tooth fracture.
 Most commonly your Kitchener Dentist identifies these cavities on a routine x-ray.
 Occasionally, cavities become severe enough that they undermine the biting surface of the tooth.
 A child may break this area when chewing and think that the tooth has a simple chip or fracture.
 However, the reason for the fracture is the underlying soft tooth decay or “cavity”.

 Colour Is Not Always a Reliable Indicator

 Tooth stain can take on a number of different colours (most commonly brown or black).
 Stain most commonly collects in the grooves of back molar teeth.
 It is certainly possible to mistake this stain for a cavity on a back tooth.
 Ultimately, the best cavity detection is achieved under a proper high-powered light source.
-If you notice discolouration on your little one’s teeth, give your Family Dentist a call to have a check-up.
+If you notice discolouration on your little one’s teeth, give your Family Dentist a call to have a check-up or your child’s first dental visit.
 When parents know what to look for, they show incredible vigilance in catching cavities early before significant damage is done.

 Written by Dr. Kyle Hornby, Kitchener Family Dentist

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your Kitchener Dentist or other qualified healthcare provider with any questions you may have regarding a dental condition or treatment.